Collins’ exit prompts GOP scramble, ballot questions

 At first, Collins planned to stay on the ballot while he fought the charges, but he announced a change of heart on Saturday, saying in a statement that he would “suspend” his campaign.
 He said he was doing so “in the best interests of the constituents of NY-27, the Republican Party and President Trump’s agenda.”

 Collins will serve out the remainder of his term.
-He said he would “continue to fight the meritless charges brought against me.”
+He said he would “continue to fight the meritless charges.”

 The winner of the GOP primary faces Democrat Nate McMurray, a local town supervisor who has said his campaign saw a dramatic uptick in contributions and interest following Collins’ arrest.
 McMurray has called on Collins to resign his seat immediately.
 While many Democratic challengers are running on their opposition to Trump, McMurray is taking a different tack in this Trump-friendly district.